 Not just for enjoying in a glass, dark rum, spiced rum and all of its varieties make for a great ingredient to deepen flavor!

 Add it into savory skillets like this Coconut Rice with Shrimp using coconut water with Carolina® Jasmine Rice and a hint of dark rum.
 To add a unique sweet flavor to sweet treats, use this spirit for a classic rum cake or a Caribbean holiday classic like these Christmas Cake Rice Fritters soaked in a rum glaze.

 6. Combine Rice and Beans or Legumes

 Considering the wide range of influences from Latin American and European cultures, rice along with beans and legumes is a natural staple for the Caribbean.
-Served as a steaming bowl of plain white rice, yellow rice, coconut rice or more with chickpeas, pigeon peas, kidney beans, black beans or any other favorites, you can’t go wrong with rice and beans.
+Served as a steaming bowl of plain long grain rice, yellow rice, coconut rice or more with chickpeas, pigeon peas, kidney beans, black beans or any other favorites, you can’t go wrong with rice and beans.

 Take a look at these three traditional meals made with rice and beans or legumes:

 - Arroz con Gandules: Meaning rice with pigeon peas, this one-pot dish is loaded with herbs, spices, ham and vegetables for a hearty meal!

 - Arroz Congri: This incredible traditional Cuban rice and beans dish is made with white rice, black beans and the savory taste of crispy bacon, vegetables and spices.